UMU Lesbian, Gay, Bisexual, Transgender, Queer, Questioning,

 Intersex, Asexual/Agender, Pansexual (LGBTQQIAP) Resources

-The purpose of SPECTRUM is to affirm, facilitate, celebrate, support, and create a safe and accepting environment for people of all sexual orientations and gender identities on Mount Union’s campus.
+The purpose of GSA/Pride is to affirm, facilitate, celebrate, support, and create a safe and accepting environment for people of all sexual orientations and gender identities on Mount Union’s campus.
 Membership is open to all interested students.

 - See the Description/Contacts (Under Diversity) for more detail.

 - Public UMU GSA Facebook Page